top of page

 Estimated tax bill: $8,000

-Profile: Lower home values lead to higher tax rates
+Profile: Lower home values contribute to higher tax rates

 Key Comparison Takeaways

-How Is a NH Property Tax Bill Calculated?
+How Is a New Hampshire Property Tax Bill Calculated?

 Key Takeaways